 Strange resemblance to Clark Kent and Superman?
 Or Batman and Robin?
 Indeed, but The Green Hornet was first, with Superman debuting in 1938 and Batman in 1939.
 And both of those were just in comic books at the time.

 The Green Hornet was fodder for two movie serials in the 1940s.
 First came The Green Hornet in 1941, then The Green Hornet Strikes Again in 1941.
 Television as we know it hadn’t yet started and 28 short film chapters were produced.

 The big breakthrough came in 1966 when ABC produced The Green Hornet as a TV series.
-It ran for 26 episodes and introduced a new actor to the screen: Bruce Lee played Kato.
+It ran for 26 episodes and introduced a new actor to the screen: Bruce Lee played Kato, and for his birthday we mix the China Fight cocktail.
 Lee emphasized his legendary martial arts skills and probably provided the first American TV view of Asian martial arts fighting.
 As Lee became a premier star of the martial arts film genre The Green Hornet became a cult favorite.
 Lee also got top billing in his native Hong Kong where it was known as The Kato Show.

 Further spinoffs were inevitable.
 Sony pictures produced The Green Hornet as an action-comedy film in 2011.
 Yet another reboot entitled Green Hornet and Kato is currently in the works.

 Of course it didn’t escape parody, and The Pink Panther film and sequels featured the ever-inept Inspector Clouseau with his man-servant Cato.